untoldengine/UntoldEngine/Examples/CodeComponents/README.md

 # Code Components Example

-A project the Untold Editor can open, with components written in Swift, new kinds of entity for the editor's creation shelves, a project-level editor extension, and a small plugin that brings its own menu items and its own primitive.
+A project the Untold Editor can open, with the three things code can add: components (`ComponentPlugin`), kinds of entity (`EntityPlugin`) and editor menu items (`EditorMenuPlugin`), some from the project and some from a small plugin package.
 It exercises every way the editor loads code, and its game builds with the same sources.

-See [Using Code Components](../../docs/API/UsingCodeComponents.md) for the API.
+See [Writing Plugins in Swift](../../docs/API/UsingCodeComponents.md) for the API.

 ## What is here